Search for classes, training programs, degrees and certifications in Butte County and beyond.

 Career Training Programs

 Career Training Programs are any classes or programs designed to help you find a job, enter a career, get a promotion or earn more money.
 They can be offered at Adult Schools, Technical Schools, ROPs (Regional Occupational Programs) and even Community Colleges.
-Often less than two years in length, many of these programs lead to a certificate, which can give you a helpful edge in the job market.
+Often less than two years in length, many of these programs lead to a certificate, which can give you a competitive advantage in the job market.
 Most importantly, these programs provide hands-on training to prepare students for actual work in their chosen field.

 Associate Degree